lucas56098/voronoi_mesh_project/README.md

 cmake --build .
 ```

 The program is now built and can be run using `./vmp`.
-For example, one could try
+For example, one could try:

 ```bash
 ./vmp -n 100 -fixed_seed 42 -image
 ```

-If everything works fine, the grid will be generated for 100 seeds and stored into `build/files`.
+If everything works correctly, the grid will be generated for 100 seeds and stored into `build/files`.
 Also, the grid will be plotted using Python and the final image will be stored as `figures/single_picture.pdf`.
 It should look something like this:
 <p align="left">
   <img src="./figures/readme_figures/getting_started_terminal.png" alt="terminal" style="width: 50%;">
   <img src="./figures/readme_figures/getting_started_plot.png" alt="figure"style="width: 40%;">